The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Effect of flagging on simulated MWA data

 \section{Effect of flagging on simulated MWA data}

 In this section we use simulated data to study how the flagged channels affect power spectrum estimation.
 The simulated data gives us control over the properties of the signal, and we can individually study the effect for a few distinct cases.
 The simulated data has exactly the same pattern of periodic flagged channels as the actual MWA data.
 As in the previous section, the entire analysis is restricted to the particular grid point $g$, which corresponds to $\ell = 142$.
+In addition to this, Appendix~\ref{sec:sim} presents more realistic simulations that we have carried out to primarily validate Smooth Component Filtering, which we introduce in Section~\ref{sec:SCF}.